12.11.14 8:51 AM

 …..a USA TODAY NETWORK investigation has identified almost 2,000 additional water systems spanning all 50 states where testing has shown excessive levels of lead contamination over the past four years.

 Boyett’s Family has a solution to remove lead in water.
-By utilizing special designed carbon filtration products; we can remove lead in your water.
+By utilizing specially designed carbon filtration products; we can remove lead in your water.
 This product is called ‘no lead in your water’.